Visit us Safely

 - Free exhibition notes are available upon entry to the galleries and in digital and audio form on our website

 - Gallery assistants are on hand to answer questions and provide assistance, but please maintain 2-metre social distancing

 - Toilets, including accessible toilets, will be open for our visitors and café customers, as well as baby changing facilities

 - We'll be cleaning the toilets frequently throughout the day

 Group visits - schools, colleges and universities

-There are many other ways to engage with our work including experiencing the exhibitions online through our virtual reality tour.
+There are many other ways to engage with our work, including experiencing the exhibitions online through our virtual reality tours.
 These can be found here.